LuanRT/YouTube.js/docs/api/namespaces/Helpers/classes/Maybe.md

 `InstanceType`\<`K`\[`number`\]\>

-The node casted to the given type.
+The node cast to the given type.

 #### Throws